Haematology

 Learning outcomes

-- Recognise the two main classification systems used for the diagnosis of Haematological Malignancy
+- Be able to recognise the two main classification systems used for the diagnosis of Haematological Malignancy

 - Understand why a second classification was introduced